triisdang/Bloxskull/README.md

 1. Duplicate the example.env, then rename it to .env
 2. Get a [ROBLOXSECURITY](https://github.com/ro-py/ro.py/blob/main/docs/tutorials/roblosecurity.md), Paste it in the .env file.
  > (Don't worry! we dont steal your cookie.
-You can create an alt account for this.)
+We Recomend you should create an alt account for this.)
 3. Grab a discord bot token and paste it to the .env file.

  Its should look like this :